-The teenager victim of the home invasion recognized Lomas as a friend of his older brother’s, an arrest warrant affidavit says, and he and the two adults told investigators they believed Bennett was the other individual involved.
+The teenage victim of the home invasion recognized Lomas as a friend of his older brother’s, an arrest warrant affidavit says, and he and the two adults told investigators they believed Bennett was the other individual involved.

 The teenager told investigators “that Lomas and the other individual took three televisions and gaming systems from the home and cash from (the 72—year-old man),” the affidavit says.

 The two stole the woman’s truck and drove off with the stolen items, the affidavit says.

 Officers found the stolen truck abandoned in the middle of a street near Bennett’s home, but none of the stolen items was in it.

 Bennett’s mother later told investigators “that Bennett had confessed to her that Bennett and Lomas had robbed the victims,” the affidavit says.

 Bennett, however, denied being involved, the affidavit says.